SAFE (Sexual Assault Forensic Examiner)

 Once at the Emergency Department, the victim will be taken into a private, comfortable and safe area.
 A specially trained SAFE nurse will be called immediately to take care of the physical examination, and a representative from the Network of Victim Assistance will be called also.

 The nurse will explain the examination in detail.
-Before you leave the hospital, the nurse will give you medication to prevent disease, and will provide information about local, social and governmental agencies that can offer support.
+Before leaving the hospital, the nurse will give the victim medication to prevent disease, and will provide information about local, social and governmental agencies that can offer additional support.

 There is no cost to the victim for the forensic exam, and the entire process is completely confidential.

-The nurse who sees you in the Emergency Services department will give you detailed instructions for follow-up.
-She will make sure that you have any needed referral agency numbers and that you will be able to contact someone for extra support.
-She will also answer any questions or concerns you or your family may have.
+The nurse who sees the victim in the Emergency Services department will give them detailed instructions about follow-up.
+She will make sure that the person has referral agency numbers and will be able to contact someone for extra support.
+She will also answer any questions or concerns that the victim or their family may have.